awesome-global-contributions/awesome-global-contributions/CONTRIBUTING.md

     the project uses.
     They have to be all lowercase and can use special characters (for example: `c#`, `javascript`)
-- `repoUrl`: The url to the repository of the project.
+- `repoUrl`: The URL to the repository of the project.
     This should lead you directly to the code.
-- `websiteUrl`: The url for the website of the project.
+- `websiteUrl`: The URL for the website of the project.
-    If it doesn't have one, simply use the readme of the project.
+    If it doesn't have one, simply use the README of the project.
 - `rating`: The friendliness rating of the project.
     See the [guide]() to know what number to give it.
     You should probably do this last.